ffares/piSys/README.md

 $ ./sys.sh
 ```

+You may wish to run this script on login, you will need to edit .bash_profile file `nano ~/.bash_profile` and add this like:
+`/home/pi/piSys/sys.sh`

-* Terminal theme used in the screenshot can be downloaded from here http://color.smyck.org
+> Terminal theme used in the screenshot can be downloaded from here http://color.smyck.org